sigasi/sigasi_insights/manual/projectsetup.md

 ## Adding VHDL or Verilog support to an existing Eclipse project

-You can add also add VHDL or Verilog project to any project in your workspace by right-clicking the project in the project explorer and selecting **Configure \> Add VHDL support** or **Configure \> Add Verilog support**.
+You can also add VHDL or Verilog support to any project in your workspace by right-clicking the project in the project explorer and selecting **Configure \> Add VHDL support** or **Configure \> Add Verilog support**.
 You can also remove VHDL or Verilog support from